Child car seat – until when? Important information about the child car seat requirement

 The introduction of the child seat requirement in Germany

-The requirement for child car seats was introduced in Germany in 1993 in order to Safety of children in road traffic to increase.
-Previously, there was no legal regulation for the transport of children in cars.
-The introduction obliged parents to transport their children up to the age of 12 or a height of 150 cm to transport in a special child seat.
+The obligation to use child car seats was introduced in Germany in 1993 in order to increase the safety of children in road traffic.
+Before this, there were no legal regulations for transporting children in cars.
+The introduction made it compulsory for parents to transport their children up to the age of 12 or a height of 150 cm in a special child car seat.

-This measure was a response to the increasing number of traffic accidents in which children were seriously injured, as conventional seat belts are not sufficient for them.
+This measure was a response to the increasing number of road accidents in which children were seriously injured, as conventional seat belts are not sufficient for them.
 Since its introduction, the safety of children in cars has improved significantly.
-The regulation thus contributes to Improvement of road safety and contribute to the protection of the youngest road users.
+The regulation therefore contributes to the improvement of road safety and to the protection of the youngest road users.

-The requirement for child seats has evolved over the years and has been continuously adapted to protect children as effectively as possible.
-From the first child seats in the 1960s to modern, safe restraint systems, much has changed.
+The child seat obligation has developed over the years and has been continually adapted to protect children as best as possible.
+Starting with the first child seats in the 1960s to today’s modern, safe restraint systems, much has changed.

 Why do children need a child car seat?